stuckinsnow/calculator/README.md

 ## Project Details

 The goal of this project was to create something small and not be bogged down too much by html/css!
-I didn't want to use tutorials or ChatGPT, and it has been an ideal project for me.
-There's quite a few calculators online I'm sure.
-It would be fun to record memory states to a database.
+I didn't want to use tutorials or ChatGPT.

-From a functional point of view, useState isn't a requirement at all and it creates unnecessary work due to its asynchronous nature.
-It was an intentional choice, and I’m really pleased with the result due to not facing many typos or needing assistance from chatGPT, etc!

 ## Live URL